elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.i2} In the beginning, there was nothing ...
+- {:.i2} In the beginning there was nothing ...

 - {:.sp} The Woman Reciter.